 Bosnia and Herzegovina: Risk Assessment

-Business Climate Rating1
+Business Climate Rating

-- Institutional and ethnical fragmentation
+- Institutional, regulatory, ethnic, and economic fragmentation